 Warren sailed from the Philippines on September 29 on the U.S.S.
 Admiral C. F. Hughes and arrived in Seattle, Washington, on October 9, 1945.
 From there, he was taken to Madigan General Hospital, Ft.
 Lewis, Washington, for additional medical treatment.
 During this time, he was promoted to sergeant.

-He married Marion R. von Stoosten and worked at his step-father’s business, “Reliable Cleaners.”
-He attended college and earned his degree and worked for the MacMillian Publishing Company and resided in Westport, Connecticut.
-Warren B Smith died on November 26, 1994, in Westport, Connecticut.
+He married Marion R. von Stoosten and worked at his stepfather’s business, “Reliable Cleaners.”
+The couple became the parents of two daughters and two sons.
+Warren B Smith died on February 21, 1987, in Payson, Arizona.